-Impounded stereos or other equipment may be returned to its owner at Council’s discretion.
+Impounded stereos or other equipment may be returned to its owner at our discretion.

 To reclaim your impounded property you will need to:

-Print off the Application for Return of Impounded Property Form, complete it and submit it to Council’s Customer Services Centre.
+Complete the Application for Return of Impounded Property Form, and submit it to us.

 Provide proof of your identity and ownership of the property.

-Pay the impounding fee due in full when you submit the application.
+Pay all impounding fees due when you submit the application.